 Sample Procedure and Program Information Documents

 Now that you have a general understanding of what’s involved in community engagement–based field services, the following documents may act as templates to help you implement this program in your community.
 Keep in mind that there is no exact or perfect form of implementation.
 The documents below should serve as guidelines or building blocks when creating your program.
-If you need further assistance or clarification, please reach out to your regional specialist, regional director or the Best Friends shelter outreach team at email@example.com.
+If you need further assistance or clarification, please reach out to your regional strategist, regional director, or the Best Friends national shelter support team at email@example.com.

 - Best Friends Humane Animal Control Manual